ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C15_Advanced_Generics.md

 Type aliases don't create new types at runtime; they are solely for type checking and readability.
 In code, `Pair[int]` does not exist as a real class; it's just an alias for `tuple[int, int]`.
-If you inspect `Pair[int]` at runtime, you'll get the underlying type.
+If you inspect `Pair[int]` at runtime, you'll get the underlying type:
-For example:

 ```python
 # inspect_alias.py